CSU Youth Dance Conservatory - Faculty

-Laura received the majority of her early training at The Dance Factory under the instruction of Mrs. Susan Fisher.
+Laura Johnson received the majority of her early training at The Dance Factory under the instruction of Mrs. Susan Fisher.
 She continued her training at the University of Alabama in Tuscaloosa and received her B.A. in Dance and International Relations in 2001.
 Upon graduation, Laura attended the American Dance Festival in Durham, NC on a Young Artist Scholarship to continue her studies in modern dance.
 She continued her training while earning her M.A. in Performing Arts Management at American University in Washington, D.C.
 Since moving to Phenix City, Laura has served as a choreographer, administrator, and associate director for The Columbus Ballet on several of their performances of The Nutcracker as well as choreographed and directed for the Ballet may of their Spring recitals.
-Laura has been teaching dance for over 15 years and teaching at the CSU Dance Conservatory since 2009.
+Laura has been teaching dance for 20 years and teaching at the CSU Dance Conservatory since 2009.
 She participated in the Central Pennsylvania Youth Ballet (CPYB) teacher training intensive in 2019 to further her education in teaching the art of classical ballet.

 Toni’s love of ballet began at the School of Oregon Ballet Theatre, training and performing in both school and company roles.
 After graduating high school, she then went on to receive her Bachelors of Fine Arts in Dance from the University of Arizona where her love of modern and contemporary dance grew.
 After college, she continued her training with the San Francisco Conservatory of Dance in both ballet and contemporary movement.
 While in San Francisco, Toni danced professionally for The Mark Foehringer Dance Project and Robert Moses’ Kin.
 In 2010 Toni accepted a position with the Chicago company: DanceWorks Chicago, where she ultimately completed her dance career, but not before dancing in Chicago, New York, and spending a year dancing in Berlin, Germany.
 Always a mover at heart, she then went on to complete 5 half-marathons, a Century ride, a half-IronMan, and she successfully swam Alcatraz!
 Toni is now a registered yoga instructor (RYT 200) and teaching at River Flow Yoga and Wellness here in Columbus.
 Fun fact: Toni is actually short for Antoinette.